Common law copyright: Battle of the booksellers (UK)

 The Lords agreed that an author had a pre-existing right "to dispose of his manuscript ... until he parts with it" (Lord Chief Justice De Grey), but that prior to the Statute of Anne the right to copy was "founded on patents, privileges, Star Chamber Decrees and the bylaws of the Stationers' Company" (Lord Camden).
 In any event, they determined, the Statute of Anne superseded any common law rights of the author which may have existed prior to the statute.
 The previous entry here maintained that the Lords found that "parliament had limited these natural rights in order to strike a more appropriate balance between the interests of the author and the wider social good," quoting Ronan.
 However, the use of the phrase "natural rights" is not justified by the historical record.
 Lord Chief Baron Smythe stated that the Statute of Anne was "a compromise between authors and printers contending for a perpetuity, and those who denied them any statute right," but the Lords in no way accepted that such a common law or 'natural' right of the author in perpetuity ever existed or developed.
 Lord Chief Justice De Grey saw no evidence of any such right in the courts in the 300 years since the invention of the printing press and charged that "the idea of a common-law right [of the author] in perpetuity was not taken up till after that failure in procuring a new statute for an enlargement of the term."

-According to Patterson and Livingston there remains confusion about the nature of copyright ever since the Donaldson case.
-Copyright has come to be viewed as a natural law right of the author as well as the statutory grant of a limited monopoly.
-One theory holds that copyright's origin occurs at the creation of a work, the other that it origin exists only through the copyright statute.

-Wheaton v.
-Peters (US)

-In 1834 the Supreme Court ruled in Wheaton v.
-Peters, a case similar to the British Donaldson v Beckett of 1774, that although the author of an unpublished work had a common law right to control the first publication of that work, the author did not have a common law right to control reproduction following the first publication of the work.